fadalid/SQLchallenge-DannysDiner/README.md

 | A           | sushi        | 2021-01-01T00:00:00.000Z |
 | B           | sushi        | 2021-01-04T00:00:00.000Z |

-**Insight** Combining this query with the previous one we have a more clear view of each customer purchases' tendencies.
+**Insight** Combining this query with the previous one we have a more clear view of each member purchases' tendencies.

 ---
 *8. What is the total items and amount spent for each member before they became a member?*